iaincollins/iaincollins/README.md

 # 🧔 About me

 _I'm an engineering lead with 20-30 years experience developing cross platform software for the web, desktop, server, mobile and routers with open source projects going back over two decades.
-I've worked in startups, large enterprises, on non-profit/civic-tech and started two companies (and far too many side projects)._
+I've worked in startups, large enterprises, on non-profit/civic-tech and started two companies (and way too many side projects)._

 I live in the UK and I work at [Unity](https://unity.com/) on game backend in [Unity Gaming Services](https://unity.com/solutions/gaming-services).